SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/50-remote.md

 ---

 :::warning[Under construction]
-Coming soon
+This is a first write-up, we welcome any constructive feedback to improve this documentation.
 :::

 The following describes how to setup a cluster to be able to run Renku sessions, and connect it to a Renku web portal.

 ## Requirements

-### Network Requirements
+### Network

-- Ingress from public Internet
+- [ ] Ingress from public Internet
   - [ ] load balancer 6443 to 6443 on all cluster nodes (Kubectl API)
   - [ ] load balancer 443 to 443 on all worker nodes for HTTPS access to the user session (JupiterLab or Visual Studio Code for example)
   - [ ] CertManager to provide valid certificates to the user sessions